The Lone Wolf (1952 film)

-The Lone Wolf (Spanish: El lobo solitario) is a 1952 Mexican western adventure film directed by Vicente Oroná and starring Dagoberto Rodríguez, Flor Silvestre and Arturo Martínez.
+The Lone Wolf (Spanish: El lobo solitario) is a 1952 Mexican western adventure film directed by Vicente Oroná and starring Dagoberto Rodríguez, Flor Silvestre and Rosa de Castilla.
 It was shot at the Churubusco Studios in Mexico City.
 The film's sets were designed by the art director Ramón Rodríguez Granada.
-It was the first of a trilogy of films including The Justice of the Wolf and The Wolf Returns.
+It was the first part of a trilogy of western films based in the character of El Lobo, including The Justice of the Wolf and The Wolf Returns.